taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [mozcdict-ext](https://github.com/reasonset/mozcdict-ext) - Convert external words into Mozc system dictionary
  * [mh-dict-jp](https://github.com/utubo/mh-dict-jp) - I want to create a user dictionary for Monster Hunter...
  * [jitenbot](https://github.com/stephenmk/jitenbot) - Convert data from Japanese dictionary websites and applications into portable file formats
+ * [mecab-unidic-neologd](https://github.com/neologd/mecab-unidic-neologd) - Neologism dictionary based on the language resources on the Web for mecab-unidic
+ * [hololive-dictionary](https://github.com/heppokofrontend/hololive-dictionary) - This is a dictionary file about Hololive (Hololive Production).
+You can use the text files in the ./dictionary folder to add words to your IME.
+Please refer to README.md for more details.

 |Name|downloads/week|total downloads|stars|